Generalizing Correspondence Analysis for Applications in Machine Learning: Multi-View and Multi-Modal Learning

 We implement the image-to-tag and tag-to-image discussed in Section~\ref{sec:multiview} using the PICE on the Flickr-$30$k image caption dataset \cite{plummer2015flickr30k}.
 This dataset consists of $32$k high-resolution images obtained from the Flickr website, each of which has been annotated with five descriptive captions.
 We resize all the images ($X$) to $64\times 64$ pixels for the purpose of training neural networks, and pre-process the captions to keep only meaningful terms (i.e., pieces of words) and use a bag-of-words model \cite{manning2010introduction} to tokenize each caption according to term frequency, ending up with $500$ words ($Y$).
 We extract $50$ principal functions using the PICE, and report the top eights PICs in Table~\ref{tab:pic_mm}.
 Note that the PICs are not as large as previous examples since all the captions are actually composed of $20586$ words; however, we truncate the words to $500$, losing some correlations between images and captions as a compromise for implementation.

-For illustration purposes, we randomly select $3$ test samples and find the $5$ words closest to these images in the latent space formed by the $50$ principal functions to illustrate the image-to-tag task in Figure~\ref{fig:image2tag}.
+For illustration, we randomly select $3$ test samples and find the $5$ words closest to these images in the latent space formed by the $50$ principal functions to illustrate the image-to-tag task in Table~\ref{fig:image2tag}.
 We observe that the principal functions capture information that is not provided in the original captions but are related with the image.
-For example, in Figure~\ref{fig:image2tag} row~$1$, the tags include ``talking'', which is an information not provided in the captions; yet another example is in Figure~\ref{fig:image2tag} row~$3$, where the tags ``orange'' and ``yellow'' are not stated in the captions but are obviously describing the tone of the image.
-Similarly, in Figure~\ref{fig:tag2image}, we pick two tags, ``snow'' and ``water'', to perform the tag-to-image task with $\tau = 0.1$ and randomly select four images.
+For example, in Table~\ref{fig:image2tag} row~$1$, the tags include ``talking'', which is an information not provided in the captions; yet another example is in Table~\ref{fig:image2tag} row~$3$, where the tags ``orange'' and ``yellow'' are not stated in the captions but are obviously describing the tone of the image.
+Similarly, in Table~\ref{fig:tag2image}, we pick two tags, ``snow'' and ``water'', to perform the tag-to-image task with $\tau = 0.1$ and randomly select four images.
 These examples show that the images in the latent space formed by the $50$ principal functions are indeed close to the tags.